 Orthogonal Diagonalization

-DD is a diagonal matrix built from AA's eigenvalues.
+D is a diagonal matrix built from A's eigenvalues.

-QQ is an orthogonal matrix derived from AA's eigenvectors.
-For any symmetric matrix, which AA is, any two of its eigenvectors corresponding to distinct eigenvalues are orthogonal.
-If we then normalize these eigenvectors we obtain QQ.
+Q is an orthogonal matrix derived from A's eigenvectors.
+For any symmetric matrix, which A is, any two of its eigenvectors corresponding to distinct eigenvalues are orthogonal.
+If we then normalize these eigenvectors we obtain Q.

 Last updated